-The Peoples Church, an interdenominational religious organization, is the community religious center for Michigan State students and the citizens of East Lansing.
+Peoples Church, the interdenominational church of East Lansing, is the religious center for large numbers of Michigan State students and citizens of the community.

 The completely equipped building is open from 8:00 a. m. to 9:00 p. m. daily.
-Student groups may use the auditorium, the chapel, social hall, gymnasium and student parlors.
-The chapel and student parlors are always available to individual students.
+Student groups may use the auditorium, the chapel, social hall, gymnasium, and student parlors.
+The chapel and student parlors are always available to individual students when not in use for group functions.

-Morning worship at Peoples Church is an M. S. C. tradition.
-Identical services are held at 9:30 and 11:00 each Sunday morning and are enriched by instrumental and choral music in addition to Dr. N. A. McCune's sermon.
+Morning worship at Peoples Church is an M.S.C. tradition.
+Identical services are held at 9:30 and 11:00 each Sunday morning and are enriched by instrumental and choral music, in addition to Dr. N. A. McCune's sermon.